15 Unknown facts about Viruses

-Russian scientist Ivanovsky first explained in 1892 that virus particles are present in the extract of the leaves of tobacco plants suffering from mosaic disease.
+Russian scientist Ivanovsky first explained in 1892 that virus particles are present in the extract of the leaves of tobacco plants suffering from a mosaic disease.
 Most viruses are so small that it is impossible to see them through a compound microscope.
-Let us study some interesting and unknown facts about the virus through this article.

 Interesting and Unknown facts about Viruses